Origin-OnSet/Onset_Essential/README.md

 # Onset_Essential
+Essential is a permission manager package and essential player and admin command.

 ## How to install
 - Edit your server_config.json and add "Onset_Essential in the packages section before the files who need it